vygr/ChrysaLisp/docs/DIARY.md

 (def-func-end)
 ```

-It's defined to trash all registers because this is a `virtual` method, who
+It's defined to trash all registers because this is a `:virtual` method, who
 knows what code actually gets run when you call the `:hash` method ?
 It's very
 likely that all the registers are going to be trashed by any hash function of
 any interest.